MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 - _Programming languaje_: for the analysis, I will use Clustering K-means in R.

-Using classification or clustering methods in HR, companies can work on target areas, even segment employees based on performance history, evaluations or satisfaction level monitoring, avoiding possible future "brain drain".
+Using classification or clustering methods in HR, companies can work on target areas or department, even segment employees based on performance history, evaluations or satisfaction level monitoring, avoiding possible future "brain drain".